wmorgan/dcos-docs/1.8/overview/service-discovery.md

 Take a look at the [mesos-dns documentation][4] for a more in-depth look at how Mesos-DNS is working and what it is doing for you.

+# Logical names

+You can use [linkerd][6] to route HTTP, Thrift and gRPC traffic to services by their logical name, by following the instructions in the [Service Discovery with linkerd][6] section.
+By default, logical names are the same as Marathon task name.
+More complex scenarios, such as blue-green deployments between versions of a service, are possible as well.

 [1]: /docs/1.8/usage/service-discovery/
 [2]: https://mesosphere.github.io/marathon/docs/ports.html
 [3]: /docs/1.8/administration/sshcluster/
 [4]: /docs/1.8/usage/service-discovery/mesos-dns/
 [5]: /docs/1.8/usage/service-discovery/dns-naming/
+[6]: /docs/1.8/usage/service-discovery/linkerd/